aovabo/blogger/testdata/posts/agrifoodtech.md

 ## 5. **My Vision for AgriFood Technologies for the Agriculture Demonstration Project**

 If I were to apply to the program, my proposal would be under the banner of 'Robavo AgriFood Technologies', incubated by Ovabor Development Labs Limited.
-However, currently, my ability to apply is constrained as I am not in Nigeria and am deeply engaged with scaling other ventures like AfriComply, eQuipfy, and SpaceSec, with the aim of nurturing them into billion-dollar companies.
+However, currently, my ability to apply is constrained as I am deeply engaged with scaling other ventures like AfriComply, eQuipfy, and SpaceSec, with the aim of nurturing them into billion-dollar companies.
 After achieving this milestone, my focus will shift to my interests in agri food tech, defense tech, and spacetech.

 Here’s my envisioned approach for the Agriculture Demonstration Project: